 On one trip, we were accompanied by a 30-foot Bertram Yacht, where we cruised 250 miles together in rough waves on Lake Ontario, over to the Toronto harbor.
 We found that taking waves on the bow was much more comfortable than taking the waves on the side, across the beam.

 Sadly all boating came to an end for us in 1978, when I was transferred to Nashville, Tennessee.
 I took one look at the muddy Cumberland River and we spent a day on a 20-foot cruiser on Center Hill Lake (with no air-conditioning) and concluded it was not the boating life for us.
 Thus began a hiatus from boating that lasted over 20 years.

 Our Third Cabin Cruiser: “Katy Leigh” – 1999 to 2017

 By 1999 our kids were grown up, our business was doing well and we decided it was time to get back into boating – this time with a significantly bigger cabin cruiser!
 So we purchased a 36-foot 1981 Grand Banks Trawler and named her Katy Leigh.
 While trawlers are distinct in that they are designed for living aboard for long stretches and “sipping” fuel to make them more efficient, small to mid-size trawlers are also “cabin cruisers” because you spend most of the time cruising inside the cabin.
-Larger trawlers will bridge the gap from cabin cruisers to motor yachts, which the 36-foot Grand Bank does, straddling the line between those larger vessels while still remaining compact enough to easily maneuver and handle.
+Larger trawlers will bridge the gap from cabin cruisers to motor yachts, which the 36-foot Grand Banks does, straddling the line between those larger vessels while still remaining compact enough to easily maneuver and handle.
 (See Grand Banks boats for sale on BoatTrader).